5 iconic Hilsa fish recipes every seafood lover must explore

 Gaurie Salvi

-Gaurie is a dynamic content producer with a knack for writing about topics that spark her curiosity.
-When she's not buried in a book or binge-watching shows, she's out on her bike hunting down tasty eats.
-On weekends, you'll find her glued to F1 races.
+Gaurie is a dynamic Content Producer, who sometimes enjoys writing about topics that spark her curiosity.
+When she's not binge-watching shows or buried in fiction novel, she's out on her bike chasing sunsets.
+On ocassional weekends, you'll find her cheering for her favourite F1 racers.
 And let's be real, if she had to pick one meal forever, it'd be Chicken Poutine, no questions asked!